stacks-network/docs/src/pages/understand-stacks/integrate-stacking-delegation.md

 ## Step 2: Delegate STX tokens

-To get started, delegate STX tokens as an account holder:
+To get started, delegate STX tokens as an account holder.

 ```js
 import { getNonce } from '@stacks/transactions';